-For each tailbeat, we measured the mean swimming velocity (U; m s-1) by averaging across the entire time course of the cycle.
+For each tailbeat, we measured the mean swimming velocity (Uavg; m s-1) by averaging across the entire time course of the cycle.
 Since the measurement of speed by the tag requires turbulent flow, we were limited to only measure speeds >1 m s-1 (Cade et al., 2018).
-We also measured oscillatory frequency (f; Hz) as the inverse of the duration of the cycle.
+We also measured oscillatory frequency (f; Hz) as the inverse of the duration of the tailbeat cycle (Tbeat; s).
 Our calculations of thrust power (PT), coefficient of drag (CD), and Froude efficiency (η) were based on a model of lunate tail propulsion using unsteady wing lifting surface theory (Chopra & Kambe, 1977; Yates, 1983; Fish, 1998).
 This model begins with the estimation of two input parameters, namely the reduced frequency (σ) defined as:

-σ= C U (3)
+σ= C Uavg (3)

 where is the angular frequency of fluking (with = 2f); and the feathering parameter (θ) defined as:

-θ= α U h1 (4)
+θ= α Uavg h1 (4)

-which is expressed as the ratio of the maximum angle (α, in degrees) between the fluke and the direction of motion and the maximum angle (h1/U) achieved by the trajectory of the pitching axis of the flukes (Yates, 1983) when reaching the heave amplitude h1 (m).
+which is expressed as the ratio of the maximum angle (α;degrees) between the fluke and the direction of motion and the maximum angle (h1/U) achieved by the trajectory of the pitching axis of the flukes (Yates, 1983) when reaching the heave amplitude (h1; m).
 We were unable to measure precise values for the α or h1 from the tag data and instead relied on validated estimates of 30° for α and one-fifth of body lengh for h1 (Bainbridge, 1958; Fish, 1998).

-The model devised by Chopra & Kambe (1977) yielded a series of parametric curves expressing CT and η in terms of σ and θ (Yates, 1983).
+The model devised by Chopra & Kambe (1977) yielded a series of parametric curves expressing the coefficient of thrust (CT) and η in terms of σ and θ (Yates, 1983).
 We digitized these curves and estimated both values for each tailbeat cycle.
 We then estimated the mean thrust force (T) (over a tailbeat cycle), given the relationship:

-T= 0.5 ρ CT u2 Fa h1C2 (5)
+T= 0.5 ρ CT Uavg2 Fa h1C2 (5)

-where ρ is the density of seawater, St is the fluke area, and c is the chord length of the tail from insertion to tail tip.
+where ρ is the density of seawater, and C is the chord length of the tail from insertion to tail tip.
 The (mechanical) thrust power output (PT) is given by:

-PT= 0.5 ρ CT U3 Fa h1C2 (6)
+PT= 0.5 ρ CT Uavg3 Fa h1C2 (6)

-and equating the mechanical power generated with the drag power dissipated by the body yields the (mean) drag force and its corresponding drag coefficient: (Fish, 1993):

-CD=PT0.5 ρ Sa U3 (7)
+Previous versions of this model assumed steady-state swimming and thereby equated the mechanical thrust power generated (PT) with the drag power dissipated by the body to determine the (mean) drag force (D) and its corresponding drag coefficient (Fish, 1993).
+Given the high variability inherent in natural swimming, we have adapted the previously used equation for the coefficient of drag to account for acceleration over the duration of a tailbeat cycle (reference):CD=PT-kaddedMbody(Uf-UiTbeat)Uavg0.5 ρ Sa Uavg3 (7)

+where Sa is the wetted surface area of the body, kadded is an added shape drag term defined between 0.03 for blue whales and minke whales and 0.05 for humpback whales, and Mbody is the mass of the animal (kg), Uf is the final speed at the end of the tailbeat, and Ui is the initial speed at the beginning of the taibeat.

+For additional reference, we also calculated the deviation from steady-state swimming as the change in swimming speed over the duration of a tailbeat (∆U) using the equation:

+∆Ubeat=Uf-Ui

 Routine vs. Lunge-Associated Swimming